Bloomberg Intelligence: Gold to $2,100 in 2021 “Without Much Risk”

 “There was no real easy way to get (to Thunder Mountain), especially for the miners north of the Main Salmon River in Florence, Dixie and those areas,” said Morgan Zedalis, assistant forest archaeologist for Payette National Forest’s Heritage Program, noting that the trail originally spanned 50 miles.

 Despite the age of the trail and its minimal separation from the ground even when it was in use, Zedalis and a team of experienced hikers and historians are looking to rediscover the path.
-Should their venture go as expected, Zedalis aims to nominate the Three Blaze Trail for the National Register of Historic Places, along with a hopeful spot on the list of the National Historic Trails.2020, bank of america, bloomberg, bull run, gold
+Should their venture go as expected, Zedalis aims to nominate the Three Blaze Trail for the National Register of Historic Places, along with a hopeful spot on the list of the National Historic Trails.2020, bank of america, bloomberg, bull run, Featured, gold